FIS logo

 Cameron Spalding (CAN) and Kokomo Murase (JPN) © Iain McGregor/Winter Games NZ

-It was an unfortunate end to the much-hyped 2024/25 FIS Snowboard Park & Pipe season opener on Monday at New Zealand’s Cardrona Alpine Resort, as a string of bad weather days finally resulted in the cancellation of finals at the Winter Games NZ slopestyle World Cup.
+It wasn't an ideal end to the much-hyped 2024/25 FIS Snowboard Park & Pipe season opener on Monday at New Zealand’s Cardrona Alpine Resort, as a string of bad weather days finally resulted in the cancellation of finals at the Winter Games NZ slopestyle World Cup and the reversion to qualification results as the final results for the competition.

 With sustained windy conditions experienced throughout much of the week, followed by an overnight storm on Sunday that forced the closure of Cardrona chairlifts for Monday and the ultimate cancellation of finals, the full use of Friday’s favourable weather window to complete the full qualification slate was an achievement unto itself.

-Final results were taken from those qualification results, which meant that last season’s double crystal globe winner Kokomo Murase of Japan would walk away with the women’s victory after putting down a score of 78.10 in her second qualification run on Saturday.
+With quali results standing as the final results in Cardrona, it was last season’s double crystal globe winner Kokomo Murase of Japan walking away with the women’s victory after putting down a score of 78.10 in her second qualification run on Saturday.

 For the men, it would be Canada’s Cameron Spalding taking the first win of his World Cup career with a standout first run and a score of 82.50 in the men’s qualification session.